top of page

 Disclosures:

-Services offered by Covenant Wealth Advisors (CWA), a fee only financial planner and registered investment adviser with offices in Richmond, Reston, and Williamsburg, Va.
+Services offered by Covenant Wealth Advisors (CWA), a d/b/a of Fonville Wealth Management LLC, a fee-only financial planner and registered investment adviser with offices in Richmond, Reston, and Williamsburg, Va.
 Registration of an investment advisor does not imply a certain level of skill or training.
 Certified Financial Planner Board of Standards Center for Financial Planning, Inc. owns and licenses the certification marks CFP®, CERTIFIED FINANCIAL PLANNER®, and CFP® (with plaque design) in the United States to Certified Financial Planner Board of Standards, Inc., which authorizes individuals who successfully complete the organization’s initial and ongoing certification requirements to use the certification marks.
 Investments involve risk and there is no guarantee that investments will appreciate.
 Past performance is not indicative of future results.
 By entering your info into our forms, you are consenting to receive our email newsletter and/or calls regarding our products and services from CWA.
 This agreement is not a condition to proceed forward.
 Nothing is intended to be, and you should not consider anything to be, investment, accounting, tax or legal advice.
 If you would like accounting, tax or legal advice, you should consult with your own accountants, or attorneys regarding your individual circumstances and needs.
 No advice may be rendered by Covenant Wealth Advisors unless a client service agreement is in place.
 If referenced, case studies presented are purely hypothetical examples only and do not represent actual clients or results.
 These studies are provided for educational purposes only.
 Similar, or even positive results, cannot be guaranteed.

-No Monetary Cost: Our Retirement Assessment is provided at no monetary cost to you, and you are under no obligation to purchase any products or services.
+Our Strategy Session is provided at no monetary cost to you, and you are under no obligation to purchase any products or services.

-Information Exchange: To request this assessment, you must provide your contact information (name, email address, and phone number).
-By requesting this free assessment, you acknowledge that you are exchanging your contact information for the assessment and registering for our weekly newsletter offered at no cost to you.
+To request this Strategy Session, you must provide your contact information (name, email address, and phone number).
+By requesting this free session, you acknowledge that you are exchanging your contact information for the assessment and registering for our weekly newsletter offered at no monetary cost to you.

-Assessment Process:
+Assessment Process

-No Obligation: You are not required to provide the additional financial information, meet with us beyond the initial consultation, or engage our services.
+You are not required to provide the additional financial information, meet with us beyond the initial consultation, or engage our services.
 You may discontinue the process or opt out of future communications at any time.
 You understand that by not providing information prohibits us from providing a thorough analysis.

-Educational Nature: This assessment is educational and analytical in nature.
+This Strategy Session is educational and analytical in nature.
 It does not constitute personalized investment advice or a recommendation to take any specific action.
-Any investment advice or implementation of strategies would only be provided after you formally engage us as a client.
+No advisory relationship is formed as a result of participating in this session.
+Any investment advice or implementation of strategies would only be provided after you formally engage us as a client through execution of a client service agreement.

 Awards and Recognition

-Covenant Wealth Advisors was nominated by Newsweek/Plant-A-Insights Group in November of 2025 as one of America's Top Financial Advisory Firms for 2026.
+Newsweek / Plant-A-Insights Group — America’s Top Financial Advisory Firms 2026 - Covenant Wealth Advisors was nominated by Newsweek/Plant-A-Insights Group in November of 2025 as one of America’s Top Financial Advisory Firms for 2026.
 You may access the nomination methodology disclosure here and a list of financial advisory firms selected.
+CWA compensated Newsweek/Plant-A-Insights Group for licensing rights to use this nomination in advertising materials.
+This nomination was granted by an organization that is not a CWA client.

-Covenant Wealth Advisors was nominated by Newsweek/Plant-A-Insights Group in November of 2024 as one of America's Top Financial Advisory Firms for 2025.
+Newsweek / Plant-A-Insights Group — America’s Top Financial Advisory Firms 2025 - Covenant Wealth Advisors was nominated by Newsweek/Plant-A-Insights Group in November of 2024 as one of America’s Top Financial Advisory Firms for 2025.
 You may access the nomination methodology disclosure here and a list of financial advisory firms selected.
+CWA compensated Newsweek/Plant-A-Insights Group for licensing rights to use this nomination in advertising materials.
+This nomination was granted by an organization that is not a CWA client.

-CWA was nominated for the Forbes Best-In-State Wealth Advisor 2025 ranking for Virginia in April of 2025.
-Forbes Best-In-State Wealth Advisor full ranking disclosure.
+Forbes / Shook Research — Best-In-State Wealth Advisor 2025Mark Fonville was nominated for the Forbes Best-In-State Wealth Advisor 2025 ranking for Virginia in April of 2025, based on data evaluated during the 12-month period ending June 30, 2024.
+Forbes Best-In-State Wealth Advisor ranking disclosure.
 Read more about Forbes ranking and methodology here.
+CWA compensated Forbes/Shook Research for licensing rights to use this nomination in advertising materials.
+This nomination was granted by an organization that is not a CWA client.

-USA Today’s 2025 ranking is compiled by Statista and based on the growth of the companies’ assets under management (AUM) over the short and long term and the number of recommendations they received from clients and peers.
+USA Today / Statista — 2025 Ranking USA Today’s 2025 ranking is compiled by Statista and based on the growth of the companies’ assets under management (AUM) over the short and long term and the number of recommendations they received from clients and peers.
 Covenant was selected on March 19th, 2025.
-No compensation was paid for this ranking.
-See USA state ranking here.
+CWA compensated USA Today/Statista for licensing rights to use this ranking in advertising materials.
+See USA Today state ranking here.
 See USA Today methodology here.
 See USA Today for more information.
+This ranking was granted by an organization that is not a CWA client.

-CWA was awarded the #1 fastest growing company by RichmondBizSense on October 8th, 2020 based on three year annual revenue growth ending December 31st, 2019.
+RichmondBizSense — #1 Fastest Growing Company (2020)CWA was awarded the #1 fastest growing company by RichmondBizSense on October 8th, 2020 based on three-year annual revenue growth ending December 31st, 2019.
 To qualify for the annual RVA 25, companies must be privately-held, headquartered in the Richmond region and able to submit financials for the last three full calendar years.
 Submissions were vetted by Henrico-based accounting firm Keiter.
+No compensation was provided to RichmondBizSense in connection with this ranking.
+This ranking reflects historical growth during the 2017–2019 period and is not indicative of current or future performance.

 CWA is a member of the Better Business Bureau.
 We compensate the BBB to be a member and our BBB rating is independently determined by the BBB.

-Client retention rate is calculated by (total clients at end of period - new clients acquired during period)/total clients at start of period) x 100%.
+Client retention rate - Client retention rate is calculated by (total clients at end of period – new clients acquired during period) / total clients at start of period) x 100%.
+When displayed, the retention rate will specify the time period measured can assumed to be from January 1st to December 31st of the year provided.
+Past retention rates are not indicative of future client satisfaction or retention.

 bottom of page